 - It's easy, cheap, and better-tasting than the store-bought stuff.

-- The fruit you used to make this liqueur is great in desserts or on ice cream, so hang onto it after straining.
+- The strained fruit used to make this liqueur is great in desserts or on ice cream.

 2 ripe pears, divided (organic preferred)

 Wash and chop one pear, discarding seeds and core.
 Leave the skin on.
 Split and scrape vanilla bean.

 Place one chopped pear and vanilla bean in a sealable glass jar and cover with brandy.
 The jar should have enough room to add another cup of liquid later in the process.
 Seal and shake, then let steep for 2 days.
 Remove vanilla bean, and then let steep for another 3 days.